basstimam/ecommerce-tools/README.md

 ## Features

-- Salary Calculator: Helps calculate what percentage of salary will be used for shopping
+- Salary Day To Work Converter : Convert your salary to working days needed to buy items on Ecommerce.
 - Coming Soon!

 ## Tech Stack